 What this allows you to do is customize the titles for your homepage, pages, and posts.
 This is very important, especially if you want to rank your website on Google.

 There are tons of plugins that you can install in order to add various functions to your website, however when you’re first starting out, you really only need the basic ones.

 A theme changes the overall design of your website.

-There are tons of themes available.
+There are a ton of themes available.
 Some are free, and some are paid.

-You can publish either a Post, or a Page.
+You can publish either a Page, or a Post.